FlorianDubath/FormWizard/README.md

 ## specification
 * N section(s) to be filled.
 * Each section has an arbitrary number of fields
-* Fields can be of type: Single line text, Multiline text, Date or Enumeration
+* Fields can be of type: Single line text, Multiline text, Date or Enumeration (dropdown or radio-button)
 * Enumerations are listed into the json
 * Fields can be specified as mandatory and/or pre-filled.
 * One can define a test on an enumeration field, either by providing a value to be match or a value not to be match